susangfink/site/_posts/2026-02-23-fitness-is-for-life-five-things.md

 I remember having an ongoing challenge with one of my cousins in the early 2000s.
 He lives in the Midwest and I lived in Los Angeles but every reunion we would challenge each other, "Whoever has 6 pack abs first is the winner!"
 I would wonder back then how many sit ups it would take me claim victory.
 Little did I realize back then that <i>overall body fat had to be reduced first</i> before 6 pack abs would make a grand appearance!

 There was never an end-date to that competition.
 But the question stayed with me: What if I never achieve my best, leanest, and strongest version of myself?
-Achieving this and that possibility still motivates me today.
+Achieving this still motivates me today.

 <b>5.
 My Genetics & Lab Results</b>
 <br>